 Catherine Harvey is dedicated to restoring the link between hard work and financial security in today’s rapidly changing economy.
-As a policy research senior analyst in the AARP Public Policy Institute (PPI), she works on policies to help people save for their goals.
+As a senior policy advisor at the AARP Public Policy Institute (PPI), Catherine develops public policies and market solutions to help people weather financial challenges and achieve their goals.

-Prior to joining AARP, Catherine managed the economic policy project at the National Council of La Raza—the largest national Latino civil rights and advocacy organization in the U.S. She conducted policy analysis and led advocacy campaigns on labor market issues, budget and tax policy, and retirement security.
-In addition to several policy briefs, she authored a comprehensive study of the Hispanic workforce and a report on the California Secure Choice Retirement Savings Program.
+Prior to joining AARP, Catherine managed the economic policy project at UnidosUS, formerly the National Council of La Raza—the nation’s largest Hispanic civil rights and advocacy organization.
+She conducted policy analysis and led advocacy campaigns on labor market issues, budget and tax policy, and retirement security.
+In addition to several policy briefs, she authored a comprehensive study of the Hispanic workforce and a report on the California retirement savings program known as CalSavers.

-Catherine holds a Masters in Policy Management from Georgetown University and a BA in international relations and Spanish from the University of Delaware.
+Catherine holds a master's degree in policy management from Georgetown University and a bachelor's degree in international relations and Spanish from the University of Delaware.

 Harvey, C.S. and W. Shiflett, “Liquid Savings of Working Households Ages 50-64,” (Washington, DC: AARP Public Policy Institute, May 2017).